 At Trucker Tools, we strive to answer the everyday needs of owner-operators and small carriers.
 Proactively, before the detention occurs, the Trucker Tools app notifies the driver and broker of how much time has elapsed using the smart phone’s GPS.
 The detention alert to the broker asks him to talk and work with the shipper to try to speed up things so that the the driver is back on the road soon.
 To further help the driver find other POIs, we’ve bundled 16 different sought-after tools and features together in our free Trucker Tools app, including real time fuel prices, accurate truck stop guides, information on weight scales and rest areas, a truck wash locator, weather and traffic information, and real-time premium loads.

 In an ideal world, there would be no detention and no need to measure it.
-Until then, mobile apps like our Trucker Tools can help truckers and carriers track detention time and deploy strategies to reduce its effects on revenue and safety.
+Until then, mobile apps like our Trucker Tools driver app can help truckers and carriers track detention time and deploy strategies to reduce its effects on revenue and safety.

 To read more on detention, visit our recent blog post "The Ugly Truth About Detention"